 You must submit a time card online by the scheduled due date.
 Your supervisor will approve your hours.
 Normally, FWS recipients can expect to be paid once per month.

-You must maintain satisfactory academic progress (SAP) and be enrolled in a minimum of 6 units to continue eligibility for FWS from semester to semester.
+You must maintain satisfactory academic progress (SAP).
+We encourage students to be enrolled in a minimum of .5 unit to continue eligibility for FWS from semester to semester.
 Remember that your FWS is only valid for the academic year offered.
 Once your funds are earned, or the academic year is over, your FWS position must end.